 Land, buildings and equipment are stated at cost.
 Donated assets are recorded as contributions at their estimated fair market values at the date of donation.
 Such donations are reported as contributions without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
 Any assets donated with explicit restrictions regarding their use are reported as contributions with donor restrictions.
 Depreciation is computed using the straight-line method over estimated useful assets lives ranging from three to forty years.
 Maintenance and repairs are charged to operations as incurred; significant improvements are capitalized.
+One of their new buildings was placed in service on 1/23/2023 and is no longer considered construction in progress.

-Construction-in-progress is stated at cost, which relates to the costs of the new building not yet placed into service.
+Construction-in-progress is stated at cost, which relates to the cost of a new building, which will be in service in August, 2024.
 No depreciation expense is recorded on construction-in-progress until such time as the relevant assets are completed and put into use.